-Formatting of a track shall commence not later than 10 us after the occurrence of Index.
-Index shall occur when Reference Line B (see 6.4.2.2) is parallel to the line of access.
-During formatting the rotational speed of the disk shall be:
+of the instant at which Reference Line B (see 6.4.2.2) is parallel to the line of access.

+During formatting the tolerance on the selected rotational speed of the disk shall be:

-- averaged Index-to-Index : 300 rpm ± 2% - averaged over a sector : 300 rpm $\pm$ 2,5%
+- averaged Index-to-Index : \pm 2,0%

+- averaged over a sector : $\pm 2.0\%$

-After formatting, there shall be 18 sectors on each track.
+After formatting, there shall be 9 sectors on each track.
 The layout of each track shall be as follows:

-SECTOR IDENTIFIER IDENTIFIED FIRST DATA BLOCK BLOCK ( LAST DATA BLOCK BLOCK TRACK GAP 1st Sector - 18 th Sector -
+SECTOR IDENTIFIER FIRST DATA BLOCK BLOCK 7/ } LAST DATA BLOCK DATA BLOCK GAP TRACK GAP 1st Sector - 9 th Sector -